caracolazuldev/deploy-php-app/README.md

 To migrate a LAMP app, it is often necessary to update URL's in the database.
 This is done with the `srdb` utility, which is included in the containerized version.

+THIS NEEDS MORE DOCUMENTATION.
+Apparently, we lost the ability to search-replace multiple legacy host strings.
+The tables to search are determined by `SRDB_TABLES` and can be overridden.
+The srdb command itself can be overridden with `SRDB_CMD`, but this is not ideal given the complexity of the command.

 ## Roadmap

 Currently, geared towards CiviCRM deployment on Drupal or Wordpress.
 Would like to isolate platform-specific utils and clarify how they are enabled.
 Equally supporting both CMS's is already achieved.
 Using without CiviCRM is un-tested.